Uncertainty Quantification via Neural Posterior Principal Components: Appendices

-In this work, we proposed a novel approach for directly predicting posterior PCs and showed its applicability across multiple tasks and datasets.
+We proposed an approach for directly predicting posterior PCs and showed its applicability across multiple tasks and datasets.
 Nonetheless, our method does not come without limitations.
 First, as evident by both the PCs of NPPC and of posterior samplers, for severely ill-posed inverse problems a linear subspace with a small number of PCs captures very little of the error.
-Hence, a large number of PCs are required to faithfully reconstruct the error.
+Hence, a large number of PCs is required to faithfully reconstruct the error.
 However, the main premise of this work was scientific imaging where scientists usually take reliable measurements, and the uncertainty is not as severe as ultimately the result should drive scientific discovery.
 Second, throughout this paper, we learned the PCs on the same training set of the conditional mean estimator.
 However, generalization error between training and validation could lead to biased PCs estimation as the learning process is usually stopped after some amount of overfitting (\eg until the validation loss stagnates).
 This can be solved by using an additional data split for ``calibration'' as is typically the case with distribution-free methods \citep{romano2019conformalized, bates2021distribution, angelopoulos2022image,sankaranarayanansemantic}.
+Third, different inputs $\vec{y}_i$ may have posteriors of different complexities, and may thus require a different number of PCs $K$.
+In our approach, $K$ is hard-coded within the network's architecture (it is the number of network outputs).
+Namely, we treat $K$ as a hyper-parameter that needs to be set in advance prior to training, acting as an upper bound on the number of directions the user may be interested in exploring at test time.
+However, recall that NPPC also predicts the standard deviations along each of the $K$ PCs.
+These may serve to decide whether to ignore some of the PCs.
+Fourth, our learned PCs cover the entire image, whereas in some cases the interesting uncertainty structure could be local (\eg cell data).
+In such circumstances, NPPC should either be applied patch-wise or the number of PCs $K$ should be sufficiently increased.
 Finally, our method is tailored towards capturing uncertainty and not sampling from the posterior.
 While we provide the directed standard deviations, shifting along a certain direction does not guarantee samples along the way to be on the image data manifold.
 This can be tackled by employing NPPC in the latent space of a powerful encoder, in which case small enough steps could lead to changes on the manifold in the output image.
 However, this is beyond the scope of this current work.